 \section{Abstract}

 We introduce quantum pin codes: a class of quantum CSS codes.
-Quantum pin codes are a vast generalization of quantum color codes and Reed-Muller codes.
-A lot of the structure and properties of color codes carries over to pin codes.
-Pin codes have gauge operators, an unfolding procedure and their stabilizers form multi-orthogonal spaces.
-This last feature makes them interesting for devising magic-state distillation protocols.
+Quantum pin codes are a generalization of quantum color codes and Reed-Muller codes and share a lot of their structure and properties.
+Pin codes have gauge operators, an unfolding procedure and their stabilizers form so-called $\ell$-orthogonal spaces meaning that the joint overlap between any $\ell$ stabilizer elements is always even.
+This last feature makes them interesting for devising magic-state distillation protocols, for instance by using puncturing techniques.
 We study examples of these codes and their properties.